kafka-rust/kafka-rust/README.md

 This crate works with Cargo and is on [crates.io](https://crates.io/crates/kafka).
-The API is currently under heavy movement although we do follow semantic versioning.
+The API is currently under heavy movement although we do follow semantic versioning (but expect the version number to grow quickly.)

 ```toml
 [dependencies]